Tips for camping with kids

 My husband, Justin, and I have been travelling across Australia for more than three years with children from six weeks to six years of age.
+Camping with kids has its own set of challenges, but there are rewards we could never have dreamed of.

 Before you hit the road